CarolinaIgnites/gameFrame/readme.md

     class - string - CSS identifier referenced by .<class> in GameFrame lookup (optional)

     src - string URI - URI specifying initial image of the rectangle (optional)

+    bounce - float - the coefficent of restitution, from 0-1.0 (1 is most bouncy)

+    friction - float - the coefficent of friction, from 0-1.0 (1 is frictional)

     width - number - width of the object